National Lead Poisoning Prevention Week and Mitigating Exposure Risks to Lead in Homes, Schools, and Businesses

-EMSL Analytical provides a wide range of indoor air quality testing services and monitoring instruments to identify airborne pollutants.
+EMSL Analytical provides consumer product and indoor air quality (IAQ) testing services to identify formaldehyde from hair products and other materials.

 Cinnaminson, NJ, October 11th, 2021 Earlier this year, the U.S. Food & Drug Administration (FDA) released a Cosmetics Facts bulletin warning that some hair smoothing or straightening products contain or release formaldehyde, which can be harmful.
 When such products are heated, formaldehyde gas is released into the air and can cause serious irritation to the eyes, nose, and lungs.
 FDA cautions: Breathing in formaldehyde gas can be harmful and cause immediate reactions ranging from irritation of the eyes and throat to coughing,.......[Read More]

 Scooters Recalled Due to Barium Exposure Risks from Surface Coatings